 Rummage Sale Spotlight:

-Question: How long have you worked in and chaired China and Glass and what keeps you coming back?
+Question: How long have you worked in Rummage and Toys, and what has your experience entailed?

 Answer: Chairing “Toys” is a new adventure for me.
 I have worked as a stevedore, helped with books and electronics but never with toys.
 My toy experience is limited to childhood, my children and playing with or reading to my grandchildren.
 Toys needed help so I volunteered for this year and hope my grandchildren will advise me.